 Four years have passed since these tragic events.
 Stefan now rests in a carefully tended little graveyard, a few miles from where he was found.
 Like the farm where he grew up, it sits amongst the green fields of Caithness and looks out to sea.
 As yet, there is no gravestone; for the date of his death remains officially unknown.

 View from Occumster towards Lybster and North Sea

 The questions raised by this case are many.
 The official responses have the monotonous tone of bureaucratic denial; familiar to all those who ask important questions of the authorities in Scotland.
 Some of the most important areas of uncertainty are explored in this article.
-This brief overview is far from exhaustive, but it is, however, sufficient to show why we should all be concerned by the events in Caithness in 2013, and by the response of the Police and Crown Office in the years following Stefan Sutherland’s death.
+This brief overview is far from exhaustive, but it is, however, sufficient to show why we should all be concerned by the events in Caithness in 2013, and by the response of the Police and the Crown Office (the state prosecutor) in the years following Stefan Sutherland’s death.

 What was the cause of death?